williamleif/GraphSAGE/README.md

 ### Running the code

-The example_unsupervised.sh and example_supervised.sh files contain example usages of the code.
+The example_unsupervised.sh and example_supervised.sh files contain example usages of the code, which use the unsupervised and supervised variants of GraphSAGE, respectively.
-(example_unsupervised.sh sets a very small max iteration number, which can be increased to improve performance.)
+Note that example_unsupervised.sh sets a very small max iteration number, which can be increased to improve performance.

+#### Input format
 As input, at minimum the code requires that a --train_prefix option is specified which specifies the following data files:

 * <train_prefix>-G.json -- "A networkx-specified json file describing the input graph."